isocroft/jquery.tootletips/README.md

 ### Details
 - Release Version: 0.1
 - Browser Support: IE6-11, FF3.6-36, CRM3-32, SAF3-5, Opera7-*
-- Known Issues: Not that i know of
+- Known Issues: None that i know of
 - Change Log: ehhm... this is the first version so no change logs yet

 ### How to use